RainerKuemmerle/g2o/README.md

 libsuitesparse below) are licensed under the GPL.
 To avoid the GPL, you may have to re-compile CHOLMOD without including its GPL features.
 The CHOLMOD library distributed with, for example, Ubuntu or Debian includes the GPL features.
-The supernodal factorization is considered by g2o, if it is available.
+For example, the supernodal factorization that is licensed under GPL is considered by g2o if it is available.

-Within the folder g2o/EXTERNAL we include software not written by us to guarantee easy compilation.
+Within sub-folders we include software not written by us to guarantee easy compilation and integration into g2o itself.

--   ceres: BSD (see g2o/EXTERNAL/ceres/LICENSE)
+-   ceres: BSD (see g2o/autodiff/LICENSE)
-    Headers to perform Automatic Differentiation
+    Extracted headers to perform Automatic Differentiation.

+-   freeglut: X-Consortium (see g2o/EXTERNAL/freeglut/COPYING)
--   freeglut: X Consortium (Copyright (c) 1999-2000 Pawel W. Olszta) We use a stripped down version for drawing text in OpenGL.
+    Copyright (c) 1999-2000 Pawel W. Olszta
+    We use a stripped down version for drawing text in OpenGL.

 See the doc folder for the full text of the licenses.